HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool.md

 1. Click Servers > Server Types > WebSphere application servers > server_name (e.g., Websphere_Portal) > Under the Troubleshooting section, click NCSA access and HTTP error logging.
 2. Select Enable logging service at server start-up.
 3. Ensure that Enable access logging is selected and the file path is set to ${SERVER_LOG_ROOT}/http_access.log.
 Increase the maximum number of historical files.
 A suggested number is 3 for better tracking.
+!!!note
+        -   The number and size of log files are crucial factors to consider and depend on how frequently the tool is run.
+It is important to either keep enough log files available or run the tool often enough to ensure all requests are processed.
+If the logs are rolled over too frequently before they are processed by the tool, there is a risk of losing session data, which could lead to incomplete or inaccurate results.
 4. Under Application servers > WebSphere_Portal > Container Settings > Web Container settings > click on Web container transport chains.
 5. Select WCInboundDefaultSecure, and then click on HTTP inbound channel (HTTP_4) under general properties.
 6. Under the Logging section, make sure Enable logging is enabled.
 7. Expand NCSA Access logging, select Use chain-specific logging, and enter the file path for the log files and maximum file number for historical files.
 8. Add a Custom property under Additional Properties.
-9. Select New and provide Name: accessLogFormat and Value: [DX_UST] %t %h "%{User-Agent}i" "%{X-Forwarded-For}i" [/DX_UST].
+9. Select New and provide Name: `accessLogFormat` and Value: `[DX_UST] %t %h "%{User-Agent}i" "%{X-Forwarded-For}i" [/DX_UST]`.
 This will change the format to include essential session data that we need.
+!!!note
+        -   In cases that a format is already set, the string mentioned above can be added to the already existing value
 10. Save and restart the server.